mello-y/MSc5_research_project/README.md

  ### Structure and content

- This repository contains the three folders code, data and open_lab_notebook.
- The code folder carries a description of the used code and its structure for the project.
-The data folder consists of an Atlas folder containing the files for a  derived version of the Desikian-Killiany atlas [(Desikan et al, 2006)](https://www.sciencedirect.com/science/article/abs/pii/S1053811906000437?via%3Dihub).
-Also, there is a Jupyter Notebook for accessing, reading and explroring the data.
-The open_lab_notebook folder carries protocol information regarding the project.

- ### Further resources

- ### Acknowledgements
+ The theoretical background and derivation of the research question can be found in the content/general_information folder.
+Exploration and analysis of the dataset can be found in the content/code folder and the respective data in the content/data folder.

+ The project is also available as a Jupyter Book and can be accessed [here](https://mello-y.github.io/MSc5_research_project/).
+In the content/static folder, graphics and images used in the Jupyter Book are stored.

+If something remains unclear about the repository, please open an issue on github.